vegaprotocol/documentation/docs/vega-chain.md

 - Any attacker who gains control of, or is able to exploit, the Vega network will be unable to steal staked VEGA tokens.
 Even if an attacker was able to take over the network, the tokenholders would remain unaffected and could fix the issue and relaunch the network by delegating to new validators.

 ## Validators

+### Rewards for validators and stakers (alpha mainnet)

+#### Reward calculations and payment (alpha mainnet) (WIP)

+At the end of an epoch, reward payments are calculated.
+This is done per active validator:

+* First, `score_val(stake_val)` calculates the relative weight of the validator given the stake it represents.
+* For each delegator that delegated to that validator, `score_del` is computed: `score_del(stake_del, stake_val)` where `stake_del` is the stake of that delegator, delegated to the validator, and `stake_val` is the stake that validator represents.
+* The fraction of the total available reward a validator gets is then `score_val(stake_val) / total_score` where `total_score` is the sum of all scores achieved by the validators.
+The fraction a delegator gets is calculated accordingly.
+* Finally, the total reward for a validator is computed, and their delegator fee subtracted and divided among the delegators

+Variables used:

+- `min_val`: minimum validators we need (for now, 5)
+- `compLevel`: competitition level we want between validators (1.1)
+- `num_val`: actual number of active validators
+- `a`: The scaling factor; which will be `max(min_val, num_val/compLevel)`.
+So with `min_val` being 5, if we have 6 validators, `a` will be `max(5, 5.4545...)` or `5.4545...`
+- `delegator_share`: propotion of the validator reward that goes to the delegators.

+Functions:

+- `score_val(stake_val)`: `sqrt(a*stake_val/3)-(sqrt(a*stake_val/3)^3)`.
+To avoid issues with floating point computation, the sqrt function is computed to exactly four digits after the point.
+An example how this can be done using only integer calculations is in the example code.
+  Also, this function assumes that the stake is normalized, i.e., the sum of stake_val for all validators equals 1.
+If this is not the case, stake_val needs to be replaced by stake_val/total_stake, where total_stake is the sum of stake_val over all validators.
+- `score_del(stake_del, stake_val)`: for now, this will just return `stake_del`, but will be replaced with a more complex formula later on, which deserves independent testing.
+- The scoring function can give negative values if a validator has too much stake, which can upset subsequent computations.
+Thus, an additional correction is required: if (score_val) < 0 then score_val = 0.
+This point should never be reached in a real run though, as validators should to be able to obtain enough delegation.
+- `delegator_reward(stake_val)`: `stake_val * delegator_share`.
+Long term, there will be bonuses in addition to the reward.

+#### Network Parameters (WIP)

+`delegator_share` - The proportion of the total validator reward that go to its delegators.
+Likely to be lower than 0.1.

 ## Tendermint consensus
  ### Transaction and sequencing
  ### Transaction ordering